ataverascrespo/RecordRack/README.md

 ## Testing

 Due to some time constraints (mostly self-imposed) I didn't have as much time to automate testing as I would have liked.
-I have about 10 unit tests cases using Jest so far - but soon, I'm gonna go back and do some more business logic testing with unit tests, as well as some integration and E2E testing.
+I have 24 unit tests cases using Jest so far - but soon, I'm gonna go back and do some more business logic testing with unit tests, as well as some integration and E2E testing.

 ## Installing
 Because Record Rack is open-source, feel free to report any issues or make contributions.